jehartzog/jehartzog.github.io/_posts/2017-08-07-stickwars-ninth-life.markdown

 #define ccVertex2F CGPoint32Bit
 ```

 Along with a minor fix to `/cocos2d/PointParticleSystem.m`, and that was it!
-A updated the AdMob library in the lite version and prepared the update.
+I updated the AdMob library in the lite version and prepared the update.

 ## Total time to fix